Only this pageAll pages

 (Optional) Configuring a Custom Domain

-It is highly recommended to to ensure Auth0 is not treated as a third-party service by browsers.
+It is highly recommended to set up a custom domain in Auth0 to ensure Auth0 is not treated as a third-party service by browsers.

 Why Is a Custom Domain Important?